 “A few walls broke, and a whole classroom of girls was exposed.
 I was on the other side of the school, and I was safe.”

-“No, Master, never,” I blanch at the idea.
+“No, Master, never,” I say, the idea making me pale.

 “Good girl.”
-He leans back in his chair, gazing at me.
-The others stare at me fixedly as well.
-My heart races in my chest, and I hope that they don’t notice the red flush on my cheeks.
+He leans back in his chair, studying me.
+The others fix their gazes on me as well.
+My heart pounds in my chest, and I hope they don’t notice the blush creeping up my cheeks.

 “You’ve had a medical test?”

 “Yes, five days ago.
-I received all my vaccinations as well,” I reply.
+I received all my vaccinations as well,” I answer.

 “Good.
 Allergies?”